chocolateboy/get-wild/README.md

-`accounts.active.*.followers.*.name`, which extracts the names of all followers of active accounts, would return an array of account names interspersed with default values where an account doesn't have any followers (or if an account doesn't have a name), e.g.:
+`accounts.active.*.followers.*.name`, which extracts the names of all followers of active accounts, would return an array of account names interspersed with default values where an account doesn't have any followers (or if an account doesn't have a name property), e.g.:

 ```javascript
 get(data, 'accounts.active.*.followers.*.name')